What to expect from a home inspection

 A home inspection is part of the mortgage process.
 Learn about average costs, what home inspectors look for and how to read a home inspection report.

 For example, the heir of a past owner could try to claim ownership of the property years after you’ve bought the home.
 This situation could take months to resolve in court — having an insurance policy can help you pay for the legal fees.
-According to the American Land Title Association, the title insurance industry paid $352.5 million in claims during the first three quarters of 2021.
+According to the American Land Title Association, the title insurance industry paid more than $596.1 million in claims in 2022.

 It’s important to note that title insurance is different from homeowners insurance.
+Title insurance only covers issues with the title.
 It doesn’t cover damage to the home's physical structure or personal items lost during a covered event.
 You’ll have to purchase homeowners insurance separately.

-There are two types of title insurance: owner’s and lender’s.
+There are two types of title insurance available for purchase:

 Title insurance isn’t a recurring cost like most other insurance premiums — it's a one-time payment made during the closing process.
 Typically, the buyer pays for the lender’s title policy, and the buyer or seller may pay for the owner’s title policy.